Telemedicine: Log on to Feel Better through Virtual Visits

 While the rapidly evolving telemedicine space is offering up new options for access and treatment that reflect innovations in technology, for many the draw of a virtual visit is about the desire for a kind of care that is much older: the house call.
 This new iteration of that tradition has the potential to bridge a gap, providing patients with access to trusted providers on their own terms and in their own time.

-Insurance providers are recognizing the interest among consumers for the access and efficiency that virtual visits provide.
-In April 2015, UnitedHealthcare expanded coverage options for virtual physician visits to self-funded employer customers through video visits with physicians from virtual care provider groups and will be offering coverage to 20 million members in 2016.
+Insurance providers had been slowly recognizing the interest among consumers for the access and efficiency that virtual visits provide.
+In April 2015, UnitedHealthcare expanded coverage options for virtual physician visits to self-funded employer customers through video visits with physicians from virtual care provider groups and will be offering coverage to 20 million members in 2016 but overall adoption has been slow as many insurers would not allow doctors to be compensated for virtual patient visits.

 As part of its coverage of virtual visits, the company is working to educate customers about how and when to use them.
 Scott says that these visits should be considered one additional place of service within the bigger landscape of healthcare: “They will not be appropriate for everything.
 What they become appropriate for will continue to expand as other technologies expand.”

-Some of the emerging advances on the horizon that might expand virtual offerings include devices that can be plugged into smartphones to transmit vital signs, expanding the information available to the virtual provider.
+Some of the emerging advances on the horizon that might expand virtual offerings include second opinions for complex diseases like cancer and the use of novel devices that can be plugged into smartphones to transmit vital signs, expanding the information available to the virtual provider.
 The technology is available now and is part of an exciting, evolving story: “I think what’s so fascinating,” Scott says, “is that you’re never quite sure what the next piece will be that will leap-frog the market in what we can do in virtual care.”

-We provide women with on-demand access to video appointments through our iOS app.
-Women can see doctors, nurse practitioners (who can also prescribe), mental health providers, midwives, doulas, lactation consultants, nutritionists, and physical therapists, many of whom specialize in women’s health.
+Patients with on-demand access to video appointments can see doctors, nurse practitioners (who can also prescribe), mental health providers, midwives, doulas, lactation consultants, nutritionists, and physical therapists, many of whom specialize in women’s health.
 This list also includes pediatricians and pediatric nurse practitioners, so women can call in about their children.
 There is usually someone available 24/7.

 - What is Telemedicine?
 American Telemedicine Association website.
 Available at: http://www.americantelemed.org/about-telemedicine/what-is-telemedicine#.VmR0H-wrLcs.
 Accessed January 18, 2016.